goinvo/Visual-Town-Budget/README.md

          *  `update.php`: Interface for data update
    *  **img**: image assets
    *  **includes**: templates and HTML assets
+      *  `localized_variables.php`: A collection of global variables specific to a municipaltiy.
       *  `imports.php`: CSS and JS assets imports
       *  `datafiles.php`: json datafiles loaded in each instance (AJAX can be used as an alternative)
       *  `home.php`: homescreen html